min2ha/ukwa-site/content/target/29520/index.en.md

   "start_date": "2015-07-30T10:00:00Z"
 }

-# National Children’s Choir of Great Britain, The

 The National Children’s Choir of Great Britain was founded in 1998 by Lissa Gray.
 Her vision was that talented young singers from throughout the United Kingdom would have the opportunity to work together and enjoy making music under the guidance of inspired teachers.